The Stained Glass Ceiling: Women Running for Synagogue Board and Serving as President

 Dr. Sarah Steinberg - For more than 30 years, Sarah’s professional and personal interests have been at the intersection of technology and education.
 After spending more than a dozen years as a practicing civil engineer, Sarah joined Johns Hopkins University in 1993 and held several senior level leadership positions in the School of Engineering, the School of Arts and Sciences, and the Provost’s Office.
 Among many academic and administrative accomplishments, she led the university wide selection and implementation plan for the Student Information System, as well as the selection and implementation of WebCT, Sakai, and later Blackboard.
 She was involved in the development and implementation of more than a dozen fully online masters degree programs reaching more than 5000 graduate students per year, and was the lead on the initial Johns Hopkins MOOC partnership with Coursera.
 In 2012, she was named the Executive Vice Provost of Johns Hopkins University, with responsibility for university-wide strategic initiatives, including online and distance education.
 Currently, Sarah is the CEO of two organizations.
 ShalomLearning, a non-profit organization, creates technology enhanced and highly interactive teaching and learning environments for Jewish organizations across the United States.
 Frogstone Strategies LLC is a higher education consulting firm specializing in online, continuing and professional education.
 Sarah is a frequent presenter and she serves on several education technology and workforce development advisory boards.
 She has a BS and Masters of Engineering in Civil Engineering from Cornell University, an MBA with a concentration in marketing and finance from Northwestern University, and an EdD in Higher Education Management from the University of Pennsylvania.

-Missed the last webinar?
+Missed one of our webinars?
 No worries.
-You can hear/view it here!
+You can hear/view all of them here!